irving-statek/open-pnp-wiki/Fiducials.md

 ## About Fiducials

-Fiducials, or fiduciary marks, are small identifiers designers place on PCBs specifically to help pick and place machines and other processes to visually align the board to a known reference point.
+Fiducials, or fiduciary marks, are small visual identifiers CAD designers place on PCBs specifically to help pick-and-place machines and other processes to visually align the board to a known reference point.
+In addition, fiducials can also be used to compensate for axis scaling and non-squareness differences between the PCB fabrication process and the pick-and-place machine.
 A typical PCB that is designed for manufacture will have at least 3 fiducials and may have many more.
+For the best results, the fiducials should be placed on the PCB as far apart from each other as possible.
+This means they are typically located near the corners of the PCB.
+If there are placements on both sides of the PCB, fiducials should be added to both sides.

-Fiducials are typically created by leaving a blank spot of copper on the PCB surrounded by a bare area called a keepout.
+Fiducials are typically created by placing a circular pad on the PCB's outer copper layer surrounded by a keep-out area that is clear of copper and solder mask.
 This creates a bright, shiny mark on the PCB that is easy for computer vision algorithms to identify.
-The most common mark is a 1mm circle surrounded by a 2mm keepout.

 ## Fiducials in OpenPnP

-OpenPnP can use 2 or 3 fiducials to detect the position of a PCB on the bed of the machine.
-This allows for automated, accurate, board locating either during job setup or during job run.
+OpenPnP can use fiducials to automatically and accurately determine a board's location during job setup as well as during a job run.

-When 2 fiducials are detected OpenPnP can determine the position and rotation of the PCB.
-If 3 or more are detected, the best 3 will be used to determine the position, rotation, scale, and shear of the PCB.
-Using 3 or more will generally produce better results than just 2.
+The OpenPnP vision system expects fiducials to be round.
+This makes detecting the fiducial easier since it looks the same regardless of its (and the board's) rotation.
+The recommended fiducial is a round copper pad 1 mm in diameter with a 2 mm diameter keep-out.

+OpenPnP needs a minimum of 2 fiducials to estimate a board's location, rotation, and a single average axis scaling difference.
+With 3 fiducials, OpenPnP can estimate a board's location and rotation, the scaling differences in both the X and Y directions as well as axis non-squareness.
+With more than 3 fiducials, OpenPnP makes the same estimates as with 3 fiducials, but "averages" the results to help eliminate noise/errors in the measurements of the fiducial locations.
+It is recommended at least 4 fiducials be used if possible.

 A fiducial in OpenPnP is defined by a package with a footprint that specifies what the fiducial looks like.
 For instance, a 1mm round fiducial is simply a footprint containing a 1x1mm pad with 100% roundness.